funkydan2/gympiepc-docs/tasks/tech-setup.md

 1. Ensure the cable from the mixing desk is plugged in **before starting Audacity** (step 2).

 2. Start Audacity \(Blue and Orange icon\)

-3. ~~Select _USB Audio Codec_ from the input/microphone drop down.~~ (Edit January 2021: since we're using the microphone socket, this step is no longer necessary.)

 4. Set _input_ volume to approximately 0.80